en de

 Taking your phone with you on runs isn’t always convenient.
 Even a cell phone armband can feel awkward.
 That’s where the Apple Watch comes in.

-Whether you have the Apple Watch SE, Series 3, or Series 7, your watch can be the perfect running companion.
+Whether you have the Apple Watch SE, Series 8, or Ultra, your watch can be the perfect running companion.
 Apple Watch apps for runners come as extensions of iOS running apps.

 They provide tracking features for distance, pace, and calories and make these easy to follow during a run.
 Some apps offer additional features like audio coaching, challenges, and leaderboards.